Know your audience: specializing grounded language models with listener subtraction: Discussion

 \section{Discussion}

-We have demonstrated a method for specializing a grounded language model without any \textit{direct supervision}, by finetuning a small fraction of its parameters in a complex multi-agent setting.
-We have shown that this approach enables diverse types of specialization with minimal language drift (Section \ref{sec:results}, Appendix \ref{appx:language_drift}), and have identified which aspects of this approach are essential (Section \ref{sec:ablations}).
-We believe that our work offers a novel perspective on adapting models to new settings without any supervised data.
-Below, we discuss some potential implications, accompanying ethical considerations and limitations, and highlight the future work needed to develop agents that can fully play Dixit.
+We have demonstrated a method for specializing a grounded language model without \textit{direct supervision}, by finetuning a small fraction of its parameters in a complex multi-agent setting.
+We have shown that this approach enables diverse types of specialization with minimal language drift, and have identified the essential aspects of this approach.
+We believe that our work offers a novel perspective on adapting models to new settings without supervised data.

-Our approach to specializing a grounded language model rewards the speaker for using differences in the common ground it shares with two listener models.
-This formulation allows for flexible adaptation of models to complex tasks without supervision.
-For example, our approach could potentially be used to diagnose biases in one contrastive listener model by comparing to another (e.g., trained on a different dataset), an area of considerable interest \cite{clipbias}.
-A speaker optimized for the difference between two contrastive models could lead to an identification of biases present in one and not another, without the need for manually curated word lists.
-This approach could extend prior work on ``red teaming'' \cite{redteaming} whereby one model is used to identify biases in another.
-Our approach could also potentially be used to improve speakers without supervision.
-For example, we could potentially flip the above scenario and debias a speaker by rewarding it for communicating better to an unbiased than a biased listener.
-Alternatively, training against listeners of different skill could potentially improve language quality without relying on (costly) human annotations \cite[e.g.][]{stiennon2020learning}.
+Our approach to specializing a grounded language model rewards the speaker for using differences in the information it shares with two listener models.
+This formulation allows for flexible adaptation of models to complex tasks.
+For example, our approach could potentially be used to diagnose biases in one contrastive listener model by comparing to another (e.g., trained on a different dataset), an area of considerable interest \citep{clipbias}.
+A speaker optimized for the difference between two contrastive models could identify biases present in one listener, without the need for manually curated word lists.
+Additionally, training against listeners of different skill could potentially improve language quality without relying on costly human annotations \cite[e.g.][]{stiennon2020learning}.

-Furthermore, our approach permits easy extension to other input modalities.
-Our pretrained-and-frozen visual encoder could be replaced with a modality-specific encoder (e.g., for audio \cite{audioml}) or even just language input (which has shown surprising flexibility in expressing diverse tasks \cite{gpt3}), to extend to other domains.
-Beyond language production, the general competitive-cooperative paradigm we study has seen increased interest in areas like RL (e.g., in multi-agent games \cite{ctf} and using the difference of predictors for skill learning \cite{rvic}), so we hope that our insights could lead to useful perspectives on adapting to complex objectives in broader settings as well.